nitrictech/docs/docs/reference/nodejs/v0/api/api-route-post.md

 ---
 title: Node.js - api.route.post()
-description: Register a handler for HTTP POST requests to the route.
+description: Reference for Nitric's Node.js library - Register a handler for HTTP POST requests to the route.
 ---

 Register a handler for HTTP POST requests to the route.